 Correct Filling Practices

 Improper filling during delivery is the case of many releases at underground storage tank sites.
-In order to prevent this, regulations require two standards to be met: “the volume available in the tank is greater than the volume of regulated substance to be transferred to the tank before the transfer is made; and the transfer operation is monitored continuously.”
+In order to prevent this, regulations require two standards to be met: “the volume available in the tank is greater than the volume of the regulated substance to be transferred to the tank before the transfer is made, and the transfer operation is monitored continuously.”
 Operators of storage tanks and delivery trucks must both be aware of the status of the delivery at all times in order to prevent releases.
 Though a few gallons from a delivery hose may not seem like much, the cumulative effects can be detrimental to the environment.

 Corrosion of components is a common source of releases in storage tanks, which is why federal law mandates the use of noncorrodible materials such as fiberglass in tank construction.
 Metal components must be protected from corrosion with the use of corrosion-resistant coatings.